How we use your personal information for The Rhondda Cynon Taf Staying Well at Work Occupational Health Service

-Our service is jointly funded by the Welsh/European Social Fund (ESF) Project.
-Confirmation of your residency status is required to confirm individual eligibility to join the project.
-We are required to regularly report on the project and provide general demographic information that includes the aggregated gender, ethnic origin, marital status, and caring responsibilities of our clients.
+As this is an ESF project, confirmation of your residency status is required and shared with Welsh European Funding Office (WEFO), in line with grant conditions, to confirm individual eligibility to join the project.
+Additionally, we are required to regularly report on the project and provide general demographic information that includes the aggregated gender, ethnic origin, marital status, and caring responsibilities of our clients.
 Therefore, we ask you for this information when joining the service.
-This information is used for statistical purposes only and will not be released to a third party in a manner attributable to your personal identity.
+This information is shared with WEFO in line with the grant conditions and used for statistical purposes only and will not be released to a third party in a manner attributable to your personal identity.

 3. Where does the service get my information from?

 Elements of personal data may be supplied to us by your line manager in their management referral to us.
 Any other necessary elements of personal data, not provided in the referral, will be provided by you at your initial consultation.